ros-workshop/manipulation/README.md

 ## Background

-We refer to manipulation when we are talking about a robot physically interacting with its surroundings and modifying its environement.
+We refer to manipulation when we are talking about a robot physically interacting with its surroundings and modifying its environment.
 We will be looking at two of the main areas under the manipulation umbrella during this workshop; Path Planning and Grasping.

 + **Path Planning:**